csbBSSE/TogglePolygonCodeRepository/README.md

 Once the triplicates of the RACIPE simulations are done, we use the following pipelines to analyze the data in different ways.

 **Important**: Keep all the triplicates of the RACIPE solutions for a same network in the same directory (preferebly, name the directory as the name of the network).
-For example Make a directory `/home/user1/4c` and keep the replicate one inside the the folder as `/home/user1/4c/1` and same for replicate two and three.
+For example Make a directory `/home/user1/4c` and keep the replicate one inside the the folder `/home/user1/4c/1` and same for replicate two and three.

 ## Boolean Simulations (Atchuta please fill this part...)